thevaibhavkute/TextRecognizer/README.md

 # text-detector-simple app
-This is simple app made in java which detects the text present in the selected image from gallery.
+This is a simple app made in java that detects the text present in the selected image from the gallery.
 -
 ![image](https://cdn.discordapp.com/attachments/874963872296108062/884482652420309102/Screenshot_2021-09-06-22-27-19-826_com.example.firebaseml.jpg)
 -